• Home

 • Those who trust in the stability of the land beneath their feet.

 To trust in all those things is to not trust in Christ.
-They may well believe, they just never had time for Jesus.
-They were yielded to the world and there was not time or inclination to yield to Jesus.
+They may well believe they just never had time for Jesus.
+They were yielded to the world, and there was no time or inclination to yield to Jesus.
 Because of this, they will be tested through a difficult time.
 The tribulation will cause some to run to Jesus, seeing clearly their error.
 It will cost them dearly, maybe everything.
 Others will run from Jesus to the world.
 This will cost them for all eternity.
-There won't be any neutral ground.
+There won’t be any neutral ground.

 Those who trust in Christ are heaven dwellers.
 Our citizenship is laid up for us in heaven.
-It is preserved there for us until such a day when we step into that place.
-Until then, we are ambassadors of Jesus in this foreign land, with the full assurance that we're going home soon.
+It is preserved there until we step into that place.
+Until then, we are ambassadors of Jesus in this foreign land, with the full assurance that we’re going home soon.

-Note: Many believe that 'keep you from the hour of trial' is simply the Lord's protection in the days of tribulation.
-The understanding of this phrase seems to be driven by a persons view and timing in regards to the rapture.
+Note: Many believe that “keep you from the hour of trial”’ is simply the Lord’s protection in the days of tribulation.
+One's understanding of this phrase seems to be driven by one's view and timing regarding the rapture.

 Revelation 3:11

 On the heels of this promise that He would keep them from that hour, He announced He was coming quickly.
-The Greek word for quickly is 'tachy' and means soon.
-The soon could well be in relation to that hour.
-We should also consider that with His 'soon' coming is the idea it would sudden and unexpected, without warning, like a thief in the night.
+The Greek word for quickly is “tachy” and means soon or with suddeness.
+His soon coming is the idea it would be sudden and unexpected, without warning, like a thief in the night.
 One second we'll be about our business of life, and boom, He will come for us.
 It will happen in the twinkling of an eye.

-The call to "hold fast" was like a lifeguard encouraging the drowning man to hang just a little bit longer.
-There are two reasons to hold fast:
+The call to “hold fast" was like a lifeguard encouraging the drowning man to hang just a little bit longer.
+There are three reasons to hold fast:

-1. We can hold fast because we have the knowledge that something or someone is trying to take something from you.
+1. We must hold fast because we know something or someone is always trying to steal our hope.

-2. We hold fast because someone is coming to rescue save us.
+2. We hold fast because someone is coming to rescue us.

 They were to hold fast to what they had.
 What did they have?